Rational curves on fibered Calabi-Yau manifolds: Introduction

 \begin{theorem} Let $X$ be a smooth projective manifold with finite fundamental group.
 Suppose there exists a projective variety $B$ and a morphism $f\colon X\to B$ such that the general fiber has dimension one.
 Suppose, moreover, that there exists a line bundle $L$ on $B$ such that $K_X\simeq f^* L$.
 Then $X$ does contain a rational curve. \end{theorem}

 An \emph{elliptic fiber space} is a projective variety endowed with a fibration of relative dimension one such that its general fiber is an elliptic curve.
-The assumption on the canonical bundle in the statement readily implies, by adjunction, that the manifold $X$ in the statement is indeed an elliptic fiber space.
+The assumption on the canonical bundle in the statement readily implies, by adjunction, that the manifold $X$ in the statement is indeed an elliptic fiber space, whenever with connected fibers.

 By a \emph{Calabi--Yau manifold} we mean a smooth projective manifold $X$ with trivial canonical bundle $K_X\simeq\mathcal O_X$ and finite fundamental group.
 Calabi--Yau manifolds are of interest in both algebraic geometry and theoretical physics.
 In particular, the problem of determining whether they do contain rational curves is important in string theory (see for instance \cite{Wit86,DSWW86}, where the physical relevance of rational curves on Calabi--Yau manifolds is discussed).
 Moreover, a \emph{folklore} conjecture in algebraic geometry predicts the existence of rational curves on every Calabi--Yau manifold, see for instance \cite[Question 1.6]{Miy94}, and \cite[Problem 10.2]{MP97}.
 Already in dimension three, the conjecture is open.
 There are results for high Picard rank (see \cite{Wil89} and \cite{HBW92}), in the case of existence of a non-zero, effective, non-ample divisor (see \cite{Pet91} and \cite{Ogu93}), and in the case of existence of a non-zero, nef, non-ample divisor (see \cite{DF14}).
-For a more detailed discussion of the three dimensional case we refer to the Appendix by R. Svaldi.
 Almost nothing is known in higher dimension.

 Here, we consider the case of an \emph{elliptic Calabi--Yau manifold}, i.e. a Calabi--Yau manifold which is also an elliptic fiber space.
 Quoting Koll\'ar \cite{Kol15}, \lq\lq $F$-theory posits that the hidden dimensions constitute a Calabi--Yau $4$-fold $X$ that has an elliptic structure with a section\rq\rq{}.